List of games in Star Trek: Tennis

 Tennis is clearly known and played in the Star Trek universe.
 In the Star Trek: The Next Generation episode Suspicions, Guinan comes to Dr. Beverly Crusher complaining of tennis elbow.
 Later in the episode, the doctor gifts Guinan with a new, state-of-the-art tennis racket, which she is sure will alleviate her elbow problems.
 As it turns out, Guinan was lying about playing tennis, but nonetheless the game is clearly known by the both of them, and the racket is real.

 In Star Trek: Deep Space Nine, the Chief Medical Officer, Dr. Julian Bashir, during his childhood, briefly considered becoming a professional tennis player (DS9, episode 173, "Melora").
 It is revealed that he was good enough to play at professional level; however, he chose medicine as his profession.

 Water polo

-Captain Jonathan Archer (Star Trek: Enterprise) enjoyed water polo and played when he was on Earth.
-In the episode "Catwalk", he is seen watching a water polo match on a portable viewing device while trying to fall asleep.
-He is also seen on several occasions bouncing a water polo ball off the wall in his quarters.
+Captain Jonathan Archer from Star Trek: Enterprise had a passion for water polo, a sport he enjoyed playing during his time on Earth.
+In the episode "Catwalk," he is shown watching a water polo match on a portable viewing device as he tries to fall asleep.
+On several occasions, he is also seen bouncing a water polo ball off the wall in his quarters.